Skip to content

 • No international text support (you can receive international messages from outside the US and Canada, but you can’t respond to them)

-If any of this is a dealbreaker for you, you might want to consider some 8×8 alternatives.
+If any of this is a dealbreaker, you might want to consider some 8×8 alternatives.

 • Unlimited calls in Canada and the US